Mercedes-Benz W124: 1987: Coupés and 4Matics

+1 is the engine, 2 are hydraulically enabled clutches, and 3 is the central differential.

-One of the major novelties for 1987 was the introduction of the 4Matic all-wheel drive system, developed to rival Audi's Quattro and BMW's Xdrive.
-The system used a number of sensors to determine loss of traction and would automatically engage the central differential providing 4 wheel drive, and then successively lock it and the rear differential as road conditions dictated.
+One of the major novelties for 1987 was the introduction of the 4Matic all-wheel drive system, developed to rival Audi's Quattro and BMW's iX system.
+The system used a number of sensors to determine loss of traction and would automatically engage the central differential to provide drive to all four wheels, and then successively lock it and the rear differential as road conditions dictated.
 The system was initially offered for the 260E, 300E, 300D sedans as well as 300D and 300TD Turbo estates (with the 300D Turbo sedan joining in the following year).
-All aspirated engines could have the choice with either the manual or automatic transmission.
+All normally aspirated engines could have the choice with either the manual or automatic transmission.

 Another major milestone in 1987 was Mercedes-Benz discontinuing its W124 diesel range for North America for the upcoming 1988 MY.
 This was caused by the reliability issues with the Diesel particulate filter mandated by the California Air Resources Board.
 Instead, the petrol-engined 300TE was added (hitherto, the only T-model offered in North America had been the diesel).
 Previously reserved for the American market, the 300D Turbo and 300TD Turbo became available in all markets during 1987.